personium/website/src/user_guide/003_Auth.md

 ### token renewal

-When you get the access token or transcell token, a refresh token is issued to update the expiration date of the access token.
+When you get the access token or transcell token, a refresh token is issued for renewing the token's expiration date.

 To update the access token using the refresh token, proceed in the following order.